Class 5: How we manage our human, physical & information resources

 Information about how we manage the human, physical and information resources of the authority

-This section covers information on the college’s strategy and management of human resources, rather than information relating to individual members of staff (which is exempt from disclosure as personal information).
+This section covers information on the college’s strategy and management of human resources, rather than information relating to individual members of staff (which is exempt from disclosure).
 For further information in relation to HR or staff development please contact: